 Send them because you made some cookies that you know that person loves and wanted to share.
 Put together a box for the military service member far away so they can feel connected to home.
 Send nourishing snacks to the college student studying for finals.
 Mail your aunt a book that you just finished and know she’ll love.

-Postage can be expensive and so it’s likely you can send multiple boxes every week but do it when you can and remember to keep it light and frugal – boxes don’t have to be huge or stuffed.
+Postage can be expensive and so it’s unlikely you can send multiple boxes every week but do it when you can and remember to keep it light and frugal – boxes don’t have to be huge or stuffed.
 Don’t forget you can always send a simple card or letter, too.